matheuspavin/codeApp/README.md

 # codeApp

-This project is a coding assessment to create a simple shipping label PDF based on user input.
-The label is generated dynamically and returned via an Express.js HTTPS endpoint.
+This project is to create a simple shipping label PDF based on user input.
+The label is generated dynamically and returned via an Express.js HTTP endpoint.

 ## Features